C3DSP/Automated-Algorithm---Classification-of-Structural-Pattern-of-RNA-protein-Interaction/README.md

 This repository contains the script command files, which were developed to perform classification of structural patterns of RNA–protein interactions.
 To execute the script command files, kindly install the GrandIso-Network from the given link: https://github.com/aplbrain/grandiso-networkx .
-Motif identification was performed using the GrandIso-Network algorithm, which implements a subgraph isomorphism approach to detect recurring structural motifs within RNA–protein interaction networks.
+Pattern annotation was performed using the GrandIso-Network algorithm, which implements a subgraph isomorphism approach to identify recurring structural patterns within RNA–protein interaction complexes.
 Therefore, the functions of the script command files are summarized and listed below:
 1. Shows the hydrogen bonds between amino acids and nucleic acids in the opened PDB structure complexes and saves them into files.
 2. Extraction of the required selection of residues and removal of non-standard residues.